-When given in moderation, dogs can safely eat bananas.
-Bananas are incredibly delicious and healthy, and can benefit your dog in many ways we’ll discuss.
-However, the most important thing is feeding them in moderation.
-Without regulating quantity, negative side effects may occur with your dog.
+Dogs can safely eat bananas when given in moderation.
+Most veterinarians agree that bananas can potentially benefit your dog in many ways, such as promoting a healthy heart, coat, and brain.
+But, the most important thing is feeding them in moderation.
+Without regulating quantity, negative side effects may occur.

-The banana is the world’s most popular fruit (followed by apples), and for good reason.
-They are an excellent source of Fiber, B6 Vitamin, Biotin, Manganese, Vitamin C, Copper and of course Potassium.
+The banana is the world’s most popular fruit (followed by apples) – and for good reason.
+They are a great source of Fiber, B6 Vitamin, Biotin, Manganese, Vitamin C, Copper and of course Potassium.

-To fully understand the nutritional benefits of bananas, let’s break down and examine the nutrients of a medium sized banana:
+However, to fully understand the nutritional benefits of bananas, we’ll need to break down and examine the nutrients of a medium sized banana first.